Fedoraware/Fedoraloader/README.md

 Fedoraloader is an easy-to-use loader for the free and open-source cheat [Fedoraware](https://github.com/Fedoraware/Fedoraware).
 It automatically downloads and injects the latest Fedoraware build into your game.
-By default, Fedoraloader will also restart Steam and inject the VAC-Bypass to prevent bans.
+Optionally, Fedoraloader can also restart Steam and inject a VAC-Bypass to prevent bans.

 This is a complete C++ rewrite of the old Fedoraloader, which was written in C#.